arsham/shark/README.md

 Once you start `Neovim`, it will install the package manager and installs the listed plugins.

-You need to run the `InstallDependencies` command to install some dependencies.
-Run `TSUpdate` to satisfy treesitter dependencies, and finally run `LspInstallInfo` and install the LSP servers you need.
+Run `TSUpdate` to satisfy treesitter dependencies.
 Some dependencies can't be installed with this tool (yet), therefore you need to install them manually.
 The command will let you know what you need to install in the notification.

 You can check the health of your installation by running the `checkhealth`